AI in Medicine Newsletter for Clinicians

 • clinical AI tools

-• AI in electronic health records
+• AI in diagnosis

 • AI agents in healthcare

-• AI in clinical workflow
+• AI in clinical documentation and workflows

-• medical AI regulation and transparency
+• healthcare AI regulation and governance

 • healthcare AI news from journals, health systems, companies, and regulators

-Who it is for
+Who AIMedily is for

-AIMedily is written for clinicians who want to understand AI in medicine without needing to become AI experts.
+AIMedily is for clinicians who want to understand AI in medicine without needing to become AI experts.

 It is for:

-• physicians
+• doctors

 • clinicians